rekha-balan/azure-docs-test2-pr.nl-NL/articles/php-download-sdk.md

 ms.topic: article
 ms.date: 06/01/2016
 ms.author: allclark;yaqiyang
-ms.openlocfilehash: fd3d28b133ef8e646f5c2f1c1127f654daa61b95
+ms.openlocfilehash: cfcf908145e8a384782953e045f9e10fd3c0e8f9
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44555263"
+ms.locfileid: "44825214"
 ---
 # <a name="download-the-azure-sdk-for-php"></a>Download the Azure SDK for PHP

 ## <a name="overview"></a>Overview

 The Azure SDK for PHP includes components that allow you to develop, deploy, and manage PHP applications for Azure.
 Specifically, the Azure SDK for PHP includes the following:

 * **The PHP client libraries for Azure**.
 These class libraries provide an interface for accessing Azure features, such as data management services and cloud services.
 * **The Azure Command-Line Interface for Mac, Linux, and Windows (Azure CLI)**.
 This is a set of commands for deploying and managing Azure services, such as Azure Websites and Azure Virtual Machines.
 The Azure CLI work on any platform, including Mac, Linux, and Windows.
 * **Azure PowerShell (Windows Only)**.
 This is a set of PowerShell cmdlets for deploying and managing Azure Services, such as Cloud Services and Virtual Machines.
 * **The Azure Emulators (Windows Only)**.
 The compute and storage emulators are local emulators of cloud services and data management services that allow you to test an application locally.
 The Azure Emulators run on Windows only.